-Track walks were traditionally carried out by drivers to learn the characteristics and layout of a circuit before taking their cars out.
 This practice started before the era of simulators and other technology that allowed them to learn about the track from indoors, which means that drivers don’t really need to do it anymore.
+Drivers can simply practice on detailed virtual circuits any time they want.

+This is something a YouTuber going by the name Not Applicable pointed out in a recent video.
 “Walking around the track does seem quite old-fashioned,” he said.
 “Drivers like Lewis Hamilton don’t really see the point, often preferring to do an extra lap in free practice, rather than walking around the track on a Thursday.”

 Hamilton hardly uses a simulator

 Simulators were meant to replace track walks, but Hamilton doesn’t engage much in that either.
-In an earlier interview with Formula 1’s official website, he revealed how he does just 20 laps of simulator work in a single season—probably hundreds short of what Max Verstappen, who loves the virtual world of racing, completes.
+In the interview with Formula 1’s official website, he revealed how he does just 20 laps of simulator work in a single season—probably hundreds short of what Max Verstappen, who loves the virtual world of racing, completes.

 “I have no interest in the simulator,” the now 40-year-old had said.
 Hamilton made his F1 debut back in 2007, when simulators were not really a thing which is likely why he doesn’t think it aids him much ahead of a race.